Wicket: the French costume with a strong English accent

 blue studio suit tie

-And lapels are one thing, but they're not everything in a suit: the cut has also evolved over time.
-Because Wicket does not look at its navel and remains attentive to what is happening outside the comfortable microcosm of its stores.
+And lapels are one thing, but that's not all in a suit: the cut has also evolved over time.
+Because Wicket doesn't look at its navel and remains attentive to what happens outside the comfortable microcosm of its stores.

-Our Kensington and Hampstead models are very different from those in our collections 15 years ago.
+Our Kensington and Hampstead models are very different from those in our collections of 15 years ago.

 Indeed :

-• The padding on the shoulders has been lightened
+• The padding the shoulders have been lightened

 • The cropped jacket